-The Ultra Search remote crawler allows multiple crawlers to run in parallel on different hosts.
-However, all remote crawler hosts must share common resources, such as common directories and a common Ultra Search database.
+The Oracle Ultra Search remote crawler enables multiple crawlers to run in parallel on different hosts.
+However, all remote crawler hosts must share common resources, such as common directories and a common Oracle Ultra Search database.

 Installing the Backend on Remote Crawler Hosts